 Based on a private ecological reserve in northern Costa Rica, our volunteer project acts as a home for rescued wild animals.

 The illegal animal trade is the third largest in the world, and unlike other rescue centers, our animal reserve in Costa Rica is focused on rehabilitating wildlife and releasing them back into the wild.
-This center was founded to give endangered, injured and abandoned animals a home.
-Read about the animals at the project!
+While volunteering for 2-4 weeks at this center that was founded to give endangered, injured and abandoned animals a home, your group will gain experience in environmental conservation and animal rescue while fully immersing yourself in Costa Rican culture with your host families.

 What Our Alumni Say About this Program: